Build-Uprise/.github/profile/README.md

 - Learning new technologies and tools
 - Supporting each other's growth

-Whether you're a beginner or an experienced developer, **CodeQuest** is the perfect place to collaborate, create, and learn.
+Whether you're a beginner or an experienced developer, **Build Uprise** is the perfect place to collaborate, create, and learn.

 ## 🚀 How to Get Started